What are National Insurance classes?

 There can be gaps in your contributions record if you don't pay National Insurance but, in many circumstances, you'll be 'credited' with contributions by HMRC.

-National Insurance credits can help you qualify for certain contributory benefits, such as basic state pension, and payments if you're unemployed or unable to work due to illness.
+National Insurance credits can help you to qualify for certain contributory benefits, such as basic state pension, and payments if you're unemployed or unable to work due to illness.

 To find out more, read our guide to National Insurance credits for a detailed explanation of who is entitled to them

 National Insurance in retirement

-You no longer have to pay National Insurance once you reach the state pension age (currently around 65), even if you carry on working beyond this.
+Currently, workers no longer have to pay National Insurance upon reaching the state pension age (currently 66), even if you carry on working.

-Once you reach this age, there may be steps you can take to top-up your state pension, if you haven't reached the full 35 years' contributions to earn the maximum.
+Once you reach this age, there might be steps you can take to top up your state pension, if you haven't reached the full 35 years' contributions to earn the maximum.

 - Find out more: how do I qualify for state pension? – the criteria you need to meet